iamvitalyo/Aphrodite-AGI/readme.txt

 Tasks here https://trello.com/b/DVqArvf8/aphrodite please create and do.
 Progress here https://twitter.com/iamvitalyo
+Logic in Code, also Draft in file: ruby5.rb

 To defeat all evil we need one bullet, one shot, this project is one silver bullet what will kill all evil, the question whether it is possible does not arise, the question is when and who will pull the trigger in the face of all evil and deaths.